xrootd/howto/docs/SummaryMonDashboard/README.md

-The page provide a prototype setting that allow displaying Xrootd summary monitory into on a Grafana dashboard.
+The page provides a prototype setting that allow displaying Xrootd summary monitory into on a Grafana dashboard.
 It assume that a functioning `Telegraf/InfluxDB/Grafana` system is available.

 # Setting in Xrootd

-Add the following line to your xrootd configuration file:
+Add the following line to your Xrootd configuration file:
 ```
 xrd.report 127.0.0.1:9300 every 60s link
 ```
-The directive says to send `link` related info (bytes in and out of xrootd to WAN) every 60s to host 127.0.0.1 at UDP port 9300
+The directive says to send `link` related info (bytes in and out of Xrootd to WAN) every 60s to host 127.0.0.1 at UDP port 9300

 # Run a collector that saves info for Telegraf

-The following python script running on 127.0.0.1 will receive the xrootd summary monitoring info sent out by the above xrootd server, calculate the speed of network bytes in and out, and save the data in the InfluxDB line protocol format to a file (`/var/xrdsummon.telegraf.log`).
+The following python script running on 127.0.0.1 will receive the Xrootd summary monitoring info sent out by the above Xrootd server, calculate the speed of network bytes in and out, and save the data in the InfluxDB line protocol format to a file (`/var/xrdsummon.telegraf.log`).
 ```
 #!/usr/bin/python3